mikefitzgeraldpersonal-cell/deliberation-pilots/README.md

 - Code (notebooks): [MIT](https://opensource.org/licenses/MIT)
-- Data and figures (`results/`, `figures/`): [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) Reuse is welcome under these terms; please credit this repository and cite the pre-registration linked above.please credit this repository and cite the pre-registration linked above.
+- Data and figures (`results/`, `figures/`): [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/) Reuse is welcome under these terms; please credit this repository and cite the pre-registration linked above.